-Shimla– An old ‘common law’ proverb from the British era says “A man’s house is his castle, et domus sua cuique est tutissimum refugium [and each man’s home is his safest refuge]”.
+Shimla– An old ‘common law’ proverb from the British era says “A man’s house is his castle, et Domus sua cuique est tutissimum refugium [and each man’s home is his safest refuge]”.
 This principle, which needs to be strengthened in a free country, is sadly in shambles and perhaps held more truth in the colonial times than it holds now.
 The level of insecurity a man has with respect to the ownership or for making improvements in his living space/house or building is increasing day by day because of unreasoned judgments of Courts or illogical executive dictates.

-In these series of articles (1,2 & 3), the impact of various laws and judgments which have essentially worked for depriving the common citizens in State of H.P, of their ‘Right to Property” will be critically examined.
+In these series of articles (1,2 & 3), the impact of various laws and judgments which have essentially worked for depriving the common citizens in the State of H.P, of their ‘Right to Property” will be critically examined.

-This article is aimed at academically discussing and pointing out the perversitie and manifest errors in the ‘NGT Judgement’ which was passed on November 16, 2017.
+This article is aimed at academically discussing and pointing out the perversity and manifest errors in the ‘NGT Judgement’ which was passed on November 16, 2017.
 The judgment banned all construction activities in the green and core areas and also within 3 meters from national highways.
 It also restricted the number of stories to two-and-a-half in other areas where construction was permitted to up to 4 to 5 stories.

 THE UNHEARD VICTIMS

 The Order adversely affects many different categories of people.
 For instance, a person who has a sanctioned plan in accordance with TCP Law/By-Laws/Rules, who had saved his ‘life savings’ for the construction of his house, is now stuck in limbo, having done nothing wrong.
 If a man had the approval and sanctioned plan of ‘four and a half story’ building, which was permitted under TCP law, he is now told that he cannot construct the house in accordance with that initial sanction.